benber86/curve-blog/content/posts/vyper-security/index.md

 Two new auditors, [Ottersec](https://osec.io/) and [Statemind](https://statemind.io/) were brought on board to provide additional security assessments and bring different perspectives and methods into our review process.
 Shortly after the hack, a [security competition](https://codehawks.cyfrin.io/c/2023-09-vyper-compiler) was also organized on CodeHawks with $160,000 in prizes.

-# CodeHawk Competition
+# CodeHawks Competition

-Security competition are a great complement to a traditional audit process.
+Security competitions are a great complement to a traditional audit process.
 Their large number of participants means more eyeballs on the codebase compared to the small teams of experts conducting regular audits.
 The competitive nature of the event also pushes people to come up with unique, creative ways to break things.